-Social vulnerability combined with the devastating impacts of a natural or man-made disaster can compound a household's ability to recover and in fact can place those individuals at an even great gap or disadvantage prior to the event (Shannon Van Zandt, Texas A&M, Hazard Planning)
+Social vulnerability combined with the devastating impacts of a natural or man-made disaster can compound a household's ability to recover and in fact can place those individuals at an even great gap or disadvantage prior to the event (Shannon Van Zandt, Texas A&M, Hazard Planning).

-This county falls below the state score per this index for social vulnerability when comparing as a county to other counties in the state (less socially vulnerable).
-There are no particularly elevated census tracts within the county where increased social vulnerability is notable.
+This county falls above the average per this index for social vulnerability when comparing as a county to other counties in the state.
+The census tract in the central portion of the county, Watonga area, does have elevated social vulnerability score.